moe-Ali/DevOps_project/README.md

 #### on Nexus:
 - sign in using username admin and password that the python script outputed
 - go to conigration then select repository:
+    - Create repository Maven2 (hosted) and name it devops_project-release
+    - Create repository Maven2 (hosted) and name it devops_project-snapshot
+    - Create repository Maven2 (proxy) and name it devops_project-central
+    - Create repository Maven2 (group) and name it devops_project-group and add devops_project-release, devops_project-snapshot, devops_project-central
     - Create repository Docker (hosterd) and name it anything and make it accessible on HTTP port 5000

 #### run the pipeline manauly, it will abort due to a SonarQube webhook not being configured